A medical certificate can be revalidated before it expires or renewed after it has expired.

 Download our full table of medical certificate validity periods

-If you do not get your certificate revalidated in the 45 days leading up to its expiry date, you
+If you do not revalidate your certificate in the 45 days leading up to its expiry date, you

 will need to have it renewed.